rsprouse/feeling-responsive/pages/pages-root-folder/people.md

 <img src="{{ site.urlimg }}mikkelsen.jpg" alt="Line Mikkelsen"/>
 </div>

 [Line Mikkelsen](http://linguistics.berkeley.edu/~mikkelsen) (Professor of Linguistics) has a long-standing interest in indigenous languages of California.
 She currently works with Karuk language teacher Florrine Super to develop language teaching and learning materials for Karuk.
-She also works with Vincent Medina and Louis Trevino to keep Chochenyo, the first language of the East Bay, strong.
+She also works with Vincent Medina, Louis Trevino and language learners and activists to keep Chochenyo, the first language of the East Bay, strong.
 Most recently, she has developed an interest in Kalaallisut, the official language of Greenland.

 <div class="image right people_images">
 <img src="{{ site.urlimg }}piatote.jpg" alt="Beth Piatote"/>